-You can now undo the central screws (9) and to take out the pulleys (10).
+At this point it is possible to undo the central screws (9) and to take off the pulleys (10).

-Dismantle the flanged support (11) by unscrewing the three fixing nuts (12).
+Dismantle the flange support (11) by unscrewing the three nuts (12).

 The entire support (11), including shafts and bearings, is a spare part available as single assembly unit.